rsbrost/ultimate-image-processor/README.md

 # ultimate-image-processor
 Ultimate image processing package used for optimizing images of 2D nanomaterials and generating essential inputs for machine learning applications; however, many of the features and functionalities included here can generally improve image quality, segment distinct sections of images, and optimize inputs for machine learning applications.

->Note: The ideal run order for the processes in my scenario is:
+>Note: The ideal run order for the processes in my scenario (as implemented in uip/run.ipynb) is:
 >1.
 Denoise
 >2.
 (Optional) Flatten
 >3.
 Generate Gray Images